LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/Lex.md

 <img style="width:600px" src="img/lex/image_5.png">

-### Amazon Lex

-#### Functions of the Bot Connector
+### Functions of the Bot Connector

-The Bot Platform provides the basic functionality to send/receive messages between LiveEngage and Amazon Lex.
+The Bot Connector Manager provides the basic functionality to send/receive messages between LiveEngage and Amazon Lex.

-The integration between the Bot Platform and Amazon Lex also supports the sending of [structured content](https://developers.liveperson.com/structured-content-templates.html###overview).
+The integration between the Bot Connector Manager and Amazon Lex also supports the sending of [structured content](getting-started-with-rich-messaging-introduction.html).
 Additionally, it also provides the ability to transfer the conversation to a specific skill, using the actions functionality.

 **NOTE**: At this time Lex response cards & audio messages are not supported.

-#### Welcome Event
+### Welcome Event

 The behaviour of the welcome event is different depending on whether the bot is for chat and messaging.
 This divergence comes down to the way that each individual Liveperson product works..